Christoph Mueller: Career

-After qualifying as an accountant, Mueller graduated in 1988 from the University of Cologne with an Diploma in economics, and attended a six-week Advanced Management Program at Harvard Business School in 1999.
+Mueller holds an MBA from the University of Cologne and completed an Advanced Management Program at Harvard Business School.
 In 1989, Mueller joined German airline Lufthansa as a financial analyst in the internal audit department.
 From 1991 to 1994 he was a financial controller with Daimler-Benz Aerospace where he implemented restructuring programmes in the subsidiaries Elbe Flugzeugwerke, Dresden, Dornier and Fokker in Amsterdam.
 He re-joined Lufthansa as Senior Vice President of Finance in 1994 and became Executive Vice President in Corporate Planning and Network Management.

 In 1999, he joined Belgian airline Sabena as CEO.
 Following the 11 September attacks and the subsequent downturn in the airline industry, the company filed for bankruptcy in 2001.
 Mueller raised funds and founded Brussels Airlines, which started operations a day after the grounding of Sabena, where he remained chairman until 2002.
 He later served as the chief financial officer of DHL Worldwide where he was responsible for the successful turnaround programme which led to an improved bottom line of US$300 million within a year.
 In his expansive career in the aviation and logistic industry, Mueller was also the executive aviation director at Tui Travel, a FTSE 100 company, where he restructured the entire lease portfolio and order book of seven airlines with a total fleet of 170 aircraft.